 The Group is growing internationally, mainly by supporting its existing customers as part of their own international growth.
-In 2015, business outside France accounted for 44% of Group revenues.
+In 2016, international business accounted for 46% of total Group revenues (53% of proforma revenues assuming full-year consolidation of Logiters).

 Establishing a presence in a foreign country usually involves setting up a local administrative structure, as well as the management team required to operate the first warehousing site.
 This structure and team are subsequently responsible for developing the business of the subsidiary.